carloocchiena/the_statistics_handbook/README.md

 - Typo fixing and general editing of doc layout.
 - Updated list of contributors.

-Thanks to all the proof-readers and contributor!
+Thanks to all the proof-readers and contributors!
 Can't believe this repo has more than 200 stars!

 ## Contents of this repo